 It’s hard to imagine that in a world of Alexa and self-driving cars there are still people who don’t have access to digital marketing and SEO practices.
-This is in no way an insult to those people.
+This in no way an insult to those people.
 But it does represent a marginalized category of business owners who either lack the knowledge, the means, or the willingness to take SEO as seriously as they do their accounting.
 This inaccessibility doesn’t discriminate against age, race, gender, salary, or occupation.
 We can assume that it’s more likely that businesses have greater access to digital marketing companies in urban environments (the search term “digital marketing agencies in Toronto” produces at least 20 full pages of companies in the GTA).
-This is also true for every other web-based company.
+This also true for every other web-based company.
 After all, you’ve got to go where the people are, and in our example, the rancher likely doesn’t have close access to an SEO company simply because of her remote location.

 But should that matter?
 Doesn’t the web have that science-fiction-like ability to draw us right into its dimension where limitless knowledge is attainable in bite-size listicle formats?
 Without even trying, the rancher could easily request a quote for digital marketing services from ten SEO companies in Calgary in less than the time it takes for her to print a poster.

 According to a 2016 study by Clutch, 46% of small businesses don’t even have a website.
 In a city like Toronto, where everyone takes their online presence very seriously—the idea of a business surviving, let alone thriving, without a website is unfathomable.
 Clutch found that business owners gave two main reasons for not setting up a company website: